MyraReeves/Tuxedo/README.md

 # Tux - A Boston Terrier's Website

 This is a demo website created as a five-part group project for CodeFellows Beginner Course 102.
-It was created in collaboration with [Dan Quinn](https://www.linkedin.com/in/dan-quinn-70798726b/) to create a mock website showcasing his adorable dog named Tux.
+It was created in collaboration with [Dan Quinn](https://www.linkedin.com/in/dan-quinn-70798726b/) to create a mock website showcasing his adorable dog named Tuxedo ("Tux").
 The assignment instructions below were written by [CodeFellows](https://www.codefellows.org/) curriculum staff.

 <br>